lionelc/documentdb/docs/v1/rbac-public-design.md

 ##### documentdb_root_role

-The upper-level system has limitations in setting roles from azure_pg_admin to EntraAdmins/DefaultNativeAdmins.
+The upper-level system has limitations in setting roles from azure_pg_admin.
-In order to set documentdb_root_role internally we need to wait until setting roles is allowed via their Entra Admin endpoint.
+In order to set documentdb_root_role internally we need to wait until setting roles is allowed via their respective Admin endpoint.

 This role will have root privileges in our system.